jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 for more information about
 managing your vulnerabilities
 from the ASM.
-If you have any questions,
-you can write to us at `help@fluidattacks.com`.

 ![Management](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783880/docs/web/enrollment/enrollment_manage_vulns.png)

-You can enjoy all of Machine Plan's features for 21 days for free.
+When your 21-day free trial
-When this time is about to run out, you will receive messages to decide if you want to extend the free trial for nine more days or become a client of `Fluid Attacks`.
+is about to run out,
+you will receive messages to
+decide if you want to extend
-The latter option will allow
+it for nine more days or
-you to use the Machine Plan
+become a client of `Fluid Attacks` to use Machine Plan without limitations.
-without limitations.
-You can even talk to our
-staff to know about and
-request the comprehensive
-and more accurate Squad Plan
+You can even talk to our staff to know about and request the comprehensive and more accurate
-(automated and manual testing service).
+Squad Plan (automated and manual testing service).

 ![End Free Trial](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783880/docs/web/enrollment/enrollment_21days.png)